textX/Arpeggio/docs/semantics.md

 ## SemanticActionResults

-Class of object returned from the parse tree nodes evaluation.
-Used for filtering and navigation over evaluation results on children nodes.
+`SemanticActionResults` is the class of object returned from the parse tree nodes evaluation.
+This class is used for filtering and navigation over evaluation results on children nodes.

 Instance of this class is given as `children` parameter of `visitor_xxx` methods.
 This class inherits `list` so index access as well as iteration is